KernFerm/nvidia-installation-guide/readme.md

+## Support the Project ⭐

+If you find this project useful, please give it a star!
+Your support is appreciated and helps keep the project growing. 🌟

 # 🚀 NVIDIA CUDA Installation Guide

 This guide walks you through installing NVIDIA CUDA Toolkit 11.8, cuDNN, and TensorRT on Windows, including setting up Python packages like Cupy and TensorRT.
 It ensures proper system configuration for CUDA development, with steps for setting environment variables and verifying installation via cmd.exe